The number of people testing positive for the coronavirus in England is continuing to rise rapidly, recently doubling every six days.

 Professor Paul Elliott, director of the REACT programme from Imperial’s School of Public Health, said: “In spite of the successful rollout of the vaccination programme, we are still seeing rapid growth in infections, especially among younger people.
 However, it is encouraging to see lower infection prevalence in people who have had both doses of a vaccine.
 It is therefore essential that as many people as possible take up both vaccine doses when offered.”

-These interim findings from the ongoing REal-time Assessment of Community Transmission (REACT-1) programme, led by Imperial and carried out in partnership with Ipsos MORI, are available here in an interim pre-print report and will be submitted for peer-review.
+These interim findings from the ongoing REal-time Assessment of Community Transmission (REACT-1) programme, led by Imperial and carried out in partnership with Ipsos MORI, are available here in an interim pre-print report and have been published in the journal Science.
 The final report from this current testing round will be available later this month.

 Rising infections among vaccinated people